 Hi Christian, could you tell us a little about yourself and your company, Getsafe?

-I’m a mechanical engineer by training and, as the CEO and founder of Getsafe, I have multiple responsibilities.
+I’m a mechanical engineer by training and, as the CEO and founder of Getsafe, a digital insurance provider, I have multiple responsibilities.
 I try to be a good captain who listens to both customers and employees.
 And I’m responsible for Communications and Investor relations, among many other things.